 Digg.com has a pretty major problem today after the new threaded comment system was widely slammed by Digg users.

-Almost 4,000 users have dugg up this story and the first comment “No kidding.
+Almost 4,000 users have dugg up a story and the first comment “No kidding.
 This sucks” has received over 1000 diggs so far.

 Mashable has a number of interesting questions but the key aspect is for Digg to figure out how long to keep the comment system running and what to do about the revolt.